Yakabuff/discord-dl/README.md

 ![logo](ddl.png)

-Discord-dl is an utility that can be used to archive Discord channels and guilds.
+**Discord-dl** is an utility that can be used to archive Discord channels and guilds.

+***

 It's safe to say that forums, the medium that has once acted as the internet's primary knowledge center, are dead.
 Communities are moving en-masse to walled off platforms like Discord that cannot be indexed by search engines and are completely inaccesible by those who are not registered users.
 As a result, it is imperative to have a way of preserving these communities so valuable content can remain openly accessible.

+***

-Note: While I recognize that there is no alternative to selfbots especially when it comes to archiving, it is unfortunately against Discord TOS.
+**Note:** While I recognize that there is no alternative to selfbots especially when it comes to archiving, it is unfortunately against Discord TOS.
 Use at your own discretion.

+**Master branch is experimental and unstable.
+Please use a stable release**

 ## Installation